Tears in the Club

 "Tears in the Club" is a song by English singer-songwriter FKA Twigs featuring Canadian singer-songwriter the Weeknd.
 It was released on 16 December 2021, as the lead single from the former's first mixtape, Caprisongs (2022).
 The two artists wrote the song alongside Ali Tamposi and producers Cirkut, Arca, and el Guincho.

 Background and composition

 "Tears in the Club" leans towards a more contemporary pop sound that strays away from the type of FKA Twigs' regular music, but "maintains the etherealness and distortion for which she's become known".
-The song has been described as an R&B-pop track, that pairs "a booming dance floor beat and atmospheric synths" with Twigs and the Weeknd belting out lyrics "that are packed with heartache and angst".
+The song has been described as a pop-trap and R&B-pop track that pairs "a booming dance floor beat and atmospheric synths" with Twigs and the Weeknd belting out lyrics "that are packed with heartache and angst".
 It interpolates the section of "@@@@@" known as "Phantasy", composed and performed by Arca.
 Twigs announced the release date of the single alongside a trailer video on 13 December 2021.